stackpath/serverless-scripting-examples/wasm-c/README.md

 ### Build WASM

-In order to access this function in our javascript script, we need to compile it to a `.wasm` file.
+In order to access this function in our JavaScript script, we need to compile it to a `.wasm` file.
 [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) performs this compilation step.
 Assuming it has been installed correctly, run

 ```bash
 yarn build:wasm
 ```

 which outputs `build/fib.js` and `build/fib.wasm`.
-The javascript file contains code to make initializaing the [WebAssembly.Instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Instance) easier and additional glue code.
+The JavaScript file contains code to make initializaing the [WebAssembly.Instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Instance) easier and additional glue code.

-### Importing wasm
+### Importing WASM

 Our script imports the WASM file using [arraybuffer-loader](https://github.com/pine/arraybuffer-loader), setup in our [webpack.config.js](./webpack.config.js).
 Our script looks like this: